 After that, I double check the actual settings.
 You don’t want to shoot landscapes with ISO 16.000, right?
 Right?

 And finally, my favourite activity of them all — focusing.
-I find it strangely satisfying to change a blurry blob into a pin sharp image just by simple twisting of the focus ring.
+It just feels strangely satisfying to change a blurry blob into a pin sharp image just by simple twisting of the focus ring.

 5. Wait for the right moment to happen